rhenium/aclog/README.md

 Collects favs and retweets in real time by UserStreams.

 ## Aclog is
-* powered by Ruby on Rails
+* powered by Ruby on Rails and EventMachine
 * completely free and open source ([The MIT License](https://github.com/rhenium/aclog/blob/master/LICENSE.txt))
 * Scalable structure